January 22nd 2018

 So, I always need to be aware of which files are part of my dotfiles repo.

 This implies less is more.

 I am also considering to replace the previously described aliases with a bash function that only allows for a limited subset of git commands, as a security precaution.

 What about files that do not reside under my

 If I try to add them to the repo I get:

 dotfiles add /etc/default/grub fatal: /etc/default/grub: '/etc/default/grub' is outside repository

-Since I am backing up all of this anyway with borg, I can be a little sloppy about it.
+Since I am backing up all of this anyway with borg, this can be a little sloppy.

 /root/etc.zip.pwd is only readable by root.